Michael Weisman

 Michael Paul Weisman (born January 13, 1950) is an American television producer, specializing in sports, news and entertainment programs.

 Early life

 Michael Weisman was born in Queens, NY, the middle of three children to Edward, who was a publicist at ABC and NBC Sports, and Dorothy.
-During his sophomore year at the University of North Carolina his father passed away suddenly from a heart attack.
+During his sophomore year at the University of North Carolina his father died suddenly from a heart attack.
 Weisman returned to New York and graduated from Queens College in 1971.

 Career

 NBC

 After college, Weisman became a page in the NBC guest relations program, working on The Tonight Show Starring Johnny Carson when it was filmed in New York.

 In 1972, Weisman was hired as the first assistant to the producer in NBC Sports history.
 He was promoted to associate producer in 1974 and then to producer in 1976, giving him the chance to work with producer Don Ohlmeyer.
 Weisman became NBC's coordinating producer for baseball in 1979, where he learned baseball production from Harry Coyle, whom Weisman calls his idol and mentor.
 Weisman was tapped to produce the opening ceremonies and the track and field portions of the 1980 Winter Olympics in Moscow before the U.S. decided to boycott the Games.

 Weisman became the executive producer of NBC Sports in 1982.

 Weisman led a team covering the 1988 Summer Olympics for the network.
 One of those employees was (later CNN President) Jeff Zucker, who Weisman hired as a researcher.